bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 **Not a single one of these readings goes through the Linux kernel.** The HUD renderer reads straight from the AXI slaves and writes pixels straight into the DP framebuffer.
 The Linux side only contributes to fields that are *only* knowable from userspace (uptime, hostname, current job) and it writes those into a mailbox region that the HUD polls.
 Everything else is pure fabric.

-### The HUD Renderer: The Cortex-R5F
+### The HUD Renderer: Cortex-R5F Core 0

-The telemetry HUD is rendered by **one of the Zynq's Cortex-R5F real-time cores**, not by a soft processor in fabric.
+The telemetry HUD is rendered by **Cortex-R5F core 0**, one of the Zynq's two hardened real-time cores, not by a soft processor in fabric.
 This is free silicon: the R5F cores are part of the XCZU2EG's Processing System, they've been sitting in the chip the whole time, and until now nothing on the board was using them.
 They run at up to 600 MHz, have their own TCM (tightly-coupled memory), their own caches, their own interrupt controller, and their own power domain separate from the A53 cluster — meaning the R5 survives A53 crashes by design.

-The R5 runs a FreeRTOS image that does nothing except:
+Core 0 runs a FreeRTOS image that does nothing except:

-1. Read the telemetry values from memory-mapped AXI slaves and PS peripherals (SYSMON, XADC, fan controller, stats counters)
+1. Read local telemetry from memory-mapped AXI slaves and PS peripherals (SYSMON, XADC, fan controller, stats counters)
+2. Read the **hypercube thermal table** — a shared DDR4 region maintained by R5 core 1, the hypercube controller, containing live per-node temperatures, alive bitmap, and job state (see "Hypercube Controller: R5F Core 1" below)
-2. Read the LED SPI slave's **MISO RX buffer** — the authoritative current framebuffer streamed back from the RP2040 every refresh
+3. Read the LED SPI slave's **MISO RX buffer** — the authoritative current framebuffer streamed back from the RP2040 every refresh
-3. Format telemetry into strings with `sprintf`-style code
+4. Format telemetry into strings with `sprintf`-style code
-4. Blit characters from a font ROM into the sidebar region of the DP framebuffer in DDR4
+5. Blit characters from a font ROM into the sidebar region of the DP framebuffer in DDR4
-5. Upscale the RP2040's reported 64×64 framebuffer 7× into the top 448×448 of the sidebar
+6. Upscale the RP2040's reported 64×64 framebuffer 7× into the top 448×448 of the sidebar
-6. Sleep for ~16ms (for a 60Hz update rate) and repeat
+7. Sleep for ~16ms (for a 60Hz update rate) and repeat

-Because the R5 has direct AXI access to DDR4 and to the LED SPI slave peripheral, it reads the MISO RX buffer in place.
+Because core 0 has direct AXI access to DDR4 and to the LED SPI slave peripheral, it reads the MISO RX buffer in place.
 This is the **actual, authoritative** current panel content (see the "LED Display Pipeline" section later in the document for why this has to come from the RP2040's readback rather than from a host-written framebuffer).
 The R5 applies the colormap LUT and writes the scaled mirror into the sidebar region of the DP framebuffer.
 Zero copies, minimal fabric logic.

+Critically, **none of the data core 0 reads flows through Linux.** Local telemetry comes from hardened PS peripherals; hypercube telemetry comes from core 1's shared table; the LED mirror source comes from the SPI slave's RX buffer.
+The A53 cluster is not on any of these paths, and a Linux kernel panic does not perturb any of them.

 The R5 is used instead of a soft core because it is flatly better for this job in every dimension: it's already in the silicon (no fabric cost), it runs ~12× faster than a PicoRV32 at fabric clock rates, it has a hard FPU, it has a full Xilinx BSP with FreeRTOS and lwIP support, and Xilinx explicitly supports "A53 runs Linux + R5 runs FreeRTOS" as a first-class AMP (Asymmetric Multiprocessing) configuration with published reference designs.

 The sidebar becomes, in effect, **a completely self-contained embedded system running inside the Zynq PS**, with its own CPU, its own firmware, its own memory, and its own display output.
 Its sole function is to render the operator console and run the BMC services described in the next section, and it does so independently of anything the A53 cluster is doing.
-When Linux crashes, the R5 doesn't notice and doesn't care.
-It just keeps drawing pixels and answering network requests.
+When Linux crashes, core 0 doesn't notice and doesn't care.
+It just keeps drawing pixels and answering network requests — and because core 1 is still running the hypercube, the pixels it draws are still live data, not a frozen screenshot.

 ### The Killer Demo